ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 From the services listed in the [chapter **G018**](G018%20-%20K3s%20cluster%20setup%2001%20~%20Requirements%20and%20arrangement.md#ghost), let's begin with the publishing platform **Ghost**.
 Since deploying it requires the configuration and deployment of several different components, the procedure for deploying Ghost is split in five parts, being this chapter the first one of them.

-In this part, you will see how to outline the setup of your Ghost platform, then work in the arrangement of the storage drives needed to store Ghost's data.
+In this first part, you will see how to outline the setup of your Ghost platform, then work in the arrangement of the storage drives needed to store Ghost's data.

 ## Outlining Ghost's setup